By Jeffrey S. Lapin, CPM, DREI

 Performing Regular Inspections

 I mention performing regular inspections first as that is job #1 for any responsible Property Manager and his/her staff.
-The course I teach for the Institute of Real Estate Management (IREM®) is entitled Maintenance of the Physical Asset.
-The course stresses that the first responsibility of property management and maintenance professionals is to perform regular, comprehensive inspections of the property and to document these inspections with written checklists.
+The course I teach for the Institute of Real Estate Management (IREM®) is entitled Maintenance and Risk Management (MNT 402).
+The course stresses that the first responsibility of property management and maintenance professionals is to perform regular, comprehensive inspections of the property and to document these inspections with written checklists as part of a maintenance plan.

 Such inspections are the only reliable way to ensure that proper preventative and corrective maintenance is occurring as scheduled.
 During these inspections, such items as a wet or slippery floor, tripping hazards such as potholes or broken bumper stops, items left in the path of travel like gardening tools and poorly lit walkways can and should be discovered in a reasonable period of time.
 These items should be noted on the inspection reports and action taken as soon as possible to remove the hazard or warn pedestrians to avoid it.